factubsio/BubbleTeachesLesson0/README.md

 # Now build the mod again, and be amazed that it only takes like one second instead of 30.

- * Copy the `Build/BubbleTeaches_Lesson0Portraits` folder from thto `user-folder/AppData/LocalLow/Owlcat Games/Pathfinder Wrath Of The Righteous/Modifications`
+ * Copy the `Build/BubbleTeaches_Lesson0Portraits` folder from the `Builder` folder to `user-folder/AppData/LocalLow/Owlcat Games/Pathfinder Wrath Of The Righteous/Modifications`
  * Add your modification to user-folder/AppData/LocalLow/Owlcat Games/Pathfinder Wrath Of The Righteous/OwlcatModificationManagerSettings.json

 ```json